Product Name: NooCube

 Cat’s claw is known for its antioxidant effects.
 It may protect your brain and offer long-term brain support.
 Apart from that, it really doesn’t offer any other positive benefits.

 Resveratrol is found in many vegetables, fruit, and most commonly, in the vine.
 It is known for its potent antioxidant effects.
 It’s very commonly used as a single ingredient, but you rarely see it in a nootropic stack.
-I have no idea why they only added 14.3 mg of resveratrol to NooCube.
+We have no idea why they only added 14.3 mg of resveratrol to NooCube.

 NooCube Side Effects

 When we tested NooCube, we noticed no side effects.
-Actually, I noticed no positive effects either.
+Actually, we noticed no positive effects either.